Coronavirus – COVID-19 The One City Trust (OCT) – Main Grant Funding Programme 2020

 Who can apply?

-Scottish Charities or constituted community groups which are based in Edinburgh and focus their activities in the city.
+Any registered Scottish Charity or constituted community groups can apply for funding provided they are based in Edinburgh and focus their activities in the city.

 Timescale of projects

-Legacy Fund from Travis Perkins Managed Services / City of Edinburgh Council
+Specific Community Benefit Legacy funding from Travis Perkins Managed Services / City of Edinburgh Council

-Travis Perkins is interested in funding projects which directly benefit City of Edinburgh Council tenants, but will consider projects serving geographical areas with a high proportion of Council homes.
+TPMS is interested in funding projects which directly benefit City of Edinburgh Council tenants but will consider projects serving geographical areas with a high proportion of Council homes.